Syriamme/alx_database/README.md

-Learning MySQL is a valuable skill, especially if you're looking to work with databases in your current or future projects
+Learning database managagement with MYSQL